jmbh/jmbh.github.io/_posts/2016-05-18-Analyzing-voting-pattern-of-German-parliament.md

 ![center](http://jmbh.github.io/figs/bundestag/bundestag_cor_full.jpg)

+(For readers on R-Bloggers.com: [Click here for the original post with larger figures.](http://jmbh.github.io/Analyzing-voting-pattern-of-German-parliament/))

 Green edges indicate positive correlations (voter agreement) and red edges indicate negative correlations (voter disagreement).
 The width of the edges is proportional to the strength (absolute value) of the correlation.
 We see that the green party (B90/GRUENE) clusters together, as well as the left party (DIE LINKE).
 The third and biggest cluster consists of members of the two largest parties, the social democrats (SPD) and the conservatives (CDU/CSU).
 This is the structure we would expect intuitively, as social democrats and conservatives currently form the government in a grand coalition.

 With some imagination, one could also identify a couple of subclusters in this large cluster.
 A detailed analysis of smaller clusters would be especially interesting if we had additional information about politicians.
 We could then see whether the cluster assignment computed from the voting behavior relates to these additional variables.
 For instance, politicians with close ties to the economy might vote together, irrespective of their party.